-- 1.1.4 MD2736, approved in March 2021, sets out changes to the AEB decision -making process, implementing a two-tier process whereby decisions can either be made by the Mayor at the AEB Mayoral Board meeting, or by Mayoral Decision form.
+- implementation of Board recommendations is undertaken through the GLA's decision making process. - 1.1.4 In March 2021, under the cover of MD2736, the Mayor approved in March 2021, sets out changes to the AEB decision -making process, implementing a two-tier process whereby decisions can either be made by the Mayor at the AEB Mayoral Board meeting, or by Mayoral Decision form.
 The process is set out in detail at paragraphs 1.2.4 1.2.7 of this chapter, and guidance on the types of decisions that can be made under each tier are set out at the end of this chapter under the 'Schedule of Matters Reserved to the Mayor'.
-The changes were put in place in order to: - provide guidance as to which decisions may be taken by the Mayor via the AEB Mayoral Board and those which require a Mayoral Decision (MD) form under the Mayoral Decision Making in the GLA' framework; - 2) maintain robust and lawful decision making whilst enabling routine programme decisions to be taken quickly and effectively; and - 3) meet the needs of internal and external stakeholders. - 1.1.5 Any decisions taken through the urgency procedure require an MD form (notwithstanding the exceptions set out at paragraph 10.5 of the AEB Mayoral Board constitution), and the two-tier approach set out above does not apply.
+The changes were put in place in order to: - 1) provide guidance as to which decisions may be taken by the Mayor via the AEB Mayoral Board and those which require a Mayoral Decision (MD) form under the Mayoral Decision Making in the GLA' framework; - 2) maintain robust and lawful decision making whilst enabling routine programme decisions to be taken quickly and effectively; and - 3) meet the needs of internal and external stakeholders. - 1.1.5 Any decisions taken through the urgency procedure require an MD form (notwithstanding the exceptions set out at paragraph 10.5 of the AEB Mayoral Board constitution), and the two-tier approach set out above does not apply.
 Further detail on the urgency procedure is set out at section 10 of the AEB Mayoral Board constitution.